JagopyZhao/HomeSecuritySystem/README.md

 ![](https://github.com/JagopyZhao/HomeSecuritySystem/raw/master/Images/homeSecuritySystem.png)

 ## Cloud Part
 ##### Before connecting to OneNet, you need DEV-ID and API-KEY, and log in to OneNet to create a device.
+Visit English website(https://open.iot.10086.cn/v4/en/).
 For convenience, DEV-ID and API-KEY are provided in the code, just for testing.
 If you find that you can’t connect, contact me: kivenzhao2020@163.com

 ```python
 DEV_ID = '559451901'